haghard/fdesign-receipts/README.md

  * Composable, to permit a lot of power in a small, reasonable package
  * Expressive, to solve the full range of problems in the domain
  * Orthogonal, such that no primitive provides the capabilities of any other

-Though few developers using monads actually understand this, monads represent an embedding of imperative programming into purely functional programming.